abraham-leal/ccloud-schema-exporter/README.md

 	// This map should be minimal.
 Describing only the Subject and Versions that already exist.
 	// We assume this operation to be best done asynchronously, hence the channel.
 	GetDestinationState(channel chan <- map[string][]int64) error
-	// Perform any tear-down behavior before start of sync/batch export TearDown() error
+	// Perform any tear-down behavior before stop of sync/batch export TearDown() error
 }
 ````